 This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Microbial Metabolism – Transcription and Translation of Genetic Information”.

 1. Translation takes place before transcription.

-Explanation: According to central dogma of molecular genetics, the first step is DNA replication, the second is transcription and the last step is translation.
+Explanation: According to the central dogma of molecular genetics, the first step is DNA replication, the second is a transcription and the last step is translation.

 2. Which of the following bacteria can synthesize all of the amino acids required for protein synthesis?